 “I don’t know.
 Might not be a good idea.”

 “I’m going to take my chances,” said Clive.

 Clive answered the door, now confronted with a pale blue, lipless alien carrying a briefcase.

-“Oh, you’re both here,” said the alien, walking into the house.
-The alien sat on the couch and opened the briefcase, pulling out two blue cubes, placing them on the table in front of the couch.
+“Oh, you’re both here.
+Wonderful, simply wonderful,” said the alien, walking into the house.
+The alien sat on the couch and opened the briefcase, pulling out two blue cubes and placing them on the coffee table in front of the couch.
 “Any questions?”